Dating Advice

 Pay attention to whether he can sit in an emotionally uncomfortable moment without immediately fixing, deflecting, or changing the subject.

-They might not love it.
+He might not love it, but he can stay in it.

 The avoidant man cannot.

-Emotion feels threatening to him.
+Emotion feels like a threat to him.

 Not just yours.